If It Takes You A Long Time To Get Over A Breakup, Don't Fret. Here's Why

 4. You Haven’t Gotten Any Closure

-If your current post-breakup mantra is “why, why, why,” chances are you didn’t get the closure or explanation you need, and that can definitely make the healing process harder.
+If your current post-breakup mantra is “why, why, why,” chances are, you didn’t get the closure or explanation you need, which can definitely make the healing process harder.
 “Without real dialogue over what happened, you’re left in the dark,” explains Winter.
-This can make it really hard to let go, because, as she adds, “there’s been no proper closure.”
+This can make it really hard to let go, because “there’s been no proper closure.”
 Unfortunately, sometimes that happens.
 The best thing you can do in this situation is to learn how to give yourself the closure you need.
 Maybe you’ll never know the “why,” but you definitely know the “what," and, ultimately, the “why” ceases to matter.

 How Long Is Too Long?

 There is no precisely "correct" amount of time required to get over a breakup.
 Some just simply take longer than others.
-If you're taking longer to get over it then you have in past breakups, start by being kind to yourself.
+If you're taking longer to get over it than you have in past breakups, start by being kind to yourself.
 Don't beat yourself up for not moving on faster.
-However, if you’re still heartbroken after a year or two, well then, it’s time to start taking some more proactive steps.
+However, if you’re still heartbroken after a year or two, it may be time to start taking some more proactive steps.